Learn how you can help protect your phone from unauthorized use if it has been lost, stolen, or reset to factory settings without your permission.

 • Remotely ring, lock, or erase device using computer

-1. Swipe down from the Notification bar twice, then select the Settings icon.
+1. Swipe down from the Notification bar with two fingers, then select the Settings icon.

 2. Scroll to and select Security > select Find My Device > ensure the Find My Device switch is in the On position.